 Networkers are members of The Daisy Network who have volunteered to act as contacts for other members.
 They are not trained counsellors or medically qualified but they are a friendly listening ear and can offer support and informal advice based on their own experiences of POI.

-When you join the Daisy Network you will receive a copy of our quarterly newsletter ‘Update’ which includes details of all of The Networkers so that members can contact them if they wish.
+When you join the Daisy Network you will receive a copy of our regular newsletter ‘Update’ which includes details of all of The Networkers so that members can contact them if they wish.

 The Daisy Network also promotes our members arranging local networking groups so that you can meet others that live in your area who have also gone through POI.